What is CEO Prep?

 When is CEO Prep?

 The program will be every Tuesday from 4 - 5:30 pm January 21st - February 25th.
 Students must commit to attending all 6 sessions for the entire time.
 There may be a small amount of prep work to complete prior to or after a few of the sessions.

 What’s the curriculum?

 Spring 2019 was the pilot semester for the program and we look forward to continuing it Spring 2020!
 We will focus on a multitude of skills consistently selected by employers as most important in hiring new college graduates.
 Each week, there will be a presentation and experiential learning activity related to one skill.
 Because our audience is student org officers, we will relate each skill to work within their student organizations.
 There will also be a session about the transferability of leadership skills to employment.

 How can I get involved?

-All current student organization officers are eligible to participate.
+All current student organization officers who are eligible can participate.
 There is a short application to help us learn more about you.
 While we have over 2,000 student org officers, we will select fewer than 25 to participate in the second cohort of CEO Prep in order to maximize learning and camaraderie within the group.
 Priority selection will go to upperclassmen.

 What are the benefits?

 Besides the invaluable experiences already discussed, each student will leave the program with a stronger résumé (via a personalized coaching session with the Career Center), and will receive a framed certificate of completion and invitation to Eagle Awards (April 20).
 In addition, each student org with an officer who completes CEO Prep in full will receive $50 in co-sponsorship funds (max of $100 per org), for use prior to August 1, 2020.
 Finally, students will be eligible to earn 3 Career Connect badges.